MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-docker.md

 <!-- This section was pasted in from includes/sql-server-linux-change-docker-password.md, to better support zone pivots.
 2019/02/11 -->

 The **SA** account is a system administrator on the SQL Server instance that gets created during setup.
-After creating your SQL Server container, the `SA_PASSWORD` environment variable you specified is discoverable by running `echo $SA_PASSWORD` in the container.
+After you create your SQL Server container, the `SA_PASSWORD` environment variable you specified is discoverable by running `echo $SA_PASSWORD` in the container.
 For security purposes, change your SA password.

    ::: zone pivot="cs1-bash"
 1. Choose a strong password to use for the SA user.